 The Army’s mission wasn’t going to stop just because CPT Pennington was trying to run a 2.19.00 marathon.

-You will make the biggest gains as a runner by being undeterred by the struggles you likely will experience or have already dealt with trying to work a full-time job and wondering how on earth you will prepare for your next race.
+You will make the biggest gains as a runner by being undeterred by the struggles you likely will experience.

-You have to follow through with your passion.
+Furthermore, you have to follow through with your passion.
 If something is blocking your path, research ways to go around it.
-I have had many occasions where I knew no one cared if I was training or not but I was fortunate to have a few people in my life that did care.

 Surround yourself with the right people

 Want to get better?
-Surround yourself with people who give a damn about you, what you stand for and believe in what you are trying to do.
-Big and rewarding projects like getting better at running demands your time and attention and you have to believe in it wholeheartedly.
+Surround yourself with people who care about you.
+Associate yourself with winners.
+Big and rewarding projects like getting better at running demands your time and attention/

 You don’t get better in running by getting out for a run one day, taking a couple weeks off, then doing another run.
 You do by consistent effort, day after day.

-The results may not be seen initially but I guarantee you, they will emerge weeks down the road.
-You will certainly notice the difference in your fitness, paces you are holding in training and how easy the effort feels.
+The results may not be seen initially but they will emerge weeks down the road.
+You will certainly notice the difference in your fitness.

 There will be momentum building upon every workout you put in.
-I ran two disappointing marathons before I broke 2.20 but remember, running is cumulative, those workout your putting in are eventually going to pay off.
+I ran two disappointing marathons before I broke 2.20.
+Remember, running is cumulative.

-You truly have to find ways not to lose heart when things get in your path that will try to dimmer the passion you have.
+You truly have to find ways not to lose heart when things get in your path.

-My heart goes out to you.
-I understand fully how it feels to being uncertain about your ability.
+I understand fully how it feels about being uncertain about your ability.

-If you have always thought as yourself as not someone who can stick to a plan, than now is the time to give it a shot.
+If you have always thought as yourself as not someone who can stick to a plan, then now is the time to give it a shot.